As impeachment war turns hot, Trump sounds partisan rallying cry

 Sen. Bob Menendez, D-N.J., who has called on Pompeo to recuse himself from the Trump-Ukraine matter, released a statement following the meeting in which he said "it appears" that Pompeo discussed documents designed to discredit a former U.S. ambassador to Ukraine and one of Trump's political opponents "with at least one of his top aides and that the documents were distributed at the highest levels of the State Department."

-There's not much percentage for Republicans in delving into the fringe aspects of Trump's defense because they are better off "if we're on offense, talking about Democrats' overreach on impeachment than any other alternative," said one D.C.-based GOP strategist.
+There's not much percentage for Republicans in delving into the fringe aspects of Trump's defense because they are better off "if we're on offense, talking about Democrats' overreach on impeachment than any other alternative," one Washington-based GOP strategist said.

-The politics of impeachment will stalemate, the strategist said, if "Republicans stand with Trump," Democrats are also seen as partisan and "voters believe this is just a lot more noise out of Washington."
+The politics of impeachment will produce a stalemate, the strategist said, if "Republicans stand with Trump," Democrats are also seen as partisan, and "voters believe this is just a lot more noise out of Washington."

 Trump expanded on that theory of the case Wednesday, including jabs at Russia probe special counsel Robert Mueller and his team amid his attacks on the Bidens, Schiff and the whistleblower.

-“Nancy Pelosi and shifty Schiff, who should resign in disgrace, and Jerry Nadler and all of them, it’s a disgrace what’s going on,” said the president.
+“Nancy Pelosi and shifty Schiff, who should resign in disgrace, and Jerry Nadler and all of them, it’s a disgrace what’s going on,” the president said.
 “They’ve been trying to impeach me from the day I got elected.
 I’ve been going through this for three years.”

-His comments came shortly after his campaign released a digital ad that it said was designed to take aim at "Democrats’ plans to stage a coup regardless of the facts."
+His comments came shortly after his campaign released a digital advertisement that it said was designed to take aim at "Democrats’ plans to stage a coup regardless of the facts."

 And while Trump has separate audiences in two venues — Republicans in Congress for impeachment and voters for his re-election — the need to keep his party together is the same for both.